lightdash/lightdash/docs/docs/get-started/setup-a-github-project.md

 #### PROFILES_SUB_PATH
 This is the location of your dbt profiles folder in the `GITHUB_REPO` you entered above.

-By default, we've set this to be in the main folder of your dbt project.
+By default, we've set this to be in the main folder of your `GITHUB_REPO`.

-If your `profiles.yml` file is in a sub-folder of your dbt project, then you'll need to include the relative path to the sub-folder where your profiles.yml file is (relative to `GITHUB_REPO`).
+If your `profiles/` folder is in a sub-folder of your repo, then you'll need to include the relative path to the sub-folder where your `profiles/` folder is (relative to `GITHUB_REPO`).

 #### PROJECT_SUB_PATH
 This is the location of your dbt project in the `GITHUB_REPO`.